leptos-community/csr-example-leptos-supabase/README.md

 ## Deploy

-To deploy Leptos-Supabase, you need to:
+To deploy Leptos_Supabase_Example, you need to:

 - Clone this repository to your local machine.
 - Create a Supabase project and get the following environment variables: